 Input, Required: Notification Correlation ID, UE (SUPI and if available GPSI), Type of location related event (e.g. deferred location for the UE available event, activation of location for periodic or triggered location, mobility of a target UE to a new AMF or MME for a deferred location, cumulative event report for events reported via user plane).

-Input, Optional: Geodetic Location, Local Location including Coordinate ID, Civic Location, LOS/NLOS measurement indication, Position Methods Used (in the case of success indication provided), Failure Cause (in the case of failure indication provided), address of a new AMF or MME, achieved Location QoS Accuracy, the timestamp of the Location, statistics on events reported since the last cumulative event report.
+Input, Optional: Geodetic Location, Local Location including Coordinate ID, Civic Location, Indoor/Outdoor indication, LOS/NLOS measurement indication, Position Methods Used (in the case of success indication provided), Failure Cause (in the case of failure indication provided), address of a new AMF or MME, achieved Location QoS Accuracy, the timestamp of the Location, statistics on events reported since the last cumulative event report.

 Output, Required: None.